nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hids.rst

 This module implements the Human Interface Device Service with the corresponding set of characteristics.
-When initialized, it adds the HID Service and a set of characteristics, according to the HID Service specification and to the user requirements, to the Zephyr Bluetooth stack database.
+When initialized, it adds the HID Service and a set of characteristics, according to the HID Service specification and to the user requirements, to the Zephyr Bluetooth® stack database.

 If enabled, notification of Input Report characteristics is performed when the application calls the corresponding :c:func:`bt_hids_inp_rep_send` function.